IbrahiimKhan/GeoApp/README.md

 #### Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your my-care-mobile project dir.
+Open a _new_ terminal from the _root_ of your project dir.
 Run the following command to start your _Android_ or _iOS_ app:

 #### For Android